JCUA Votes Leadership

 Ethan Ramsay

-Ethan Ramsay (he/him) has been an active JCUA member for the last seven years, participating in campaigns such as Fair Tax, Empowering Communities for Public Safety, and #EraseTheDatabase.
+Ethan Ramsay (he/him) has been an active JCUA member for close to a decade, participating in campaigns such as Fair Tax, Empowering Communities for Public Safety, and #EraseTheDatabase.
 He currently works as an organizer at Austin Coming Together and is in graduate school for urban planning.
 He believes that supporting progressive movement candidates running for local office can help us build people power and win issue based campaigns.
-He is excited to be a part of JCUA Votes Political Committee and develop the processes necessary for this organization to be member-led and dynamic for years to come.